Hard vs Soft Email Bounces: The Differences and How to Avoid Them

 How to Improve Your Sender Score

-If your score is low or has dropped, revisit some points mentioned in the Protecting your Reputation section.
-In particular, focus on the following:
+If your score is low or has dropped, focus on the following:

 • Regularly carry out housekeeping on your email list and remove subscribers who never engage.